Creating learning opportunities, and not recreating school subjects is a goal for our homeschool kids.

 Which of the following are educational activities and which are entertainment?

 - Are you familiar with Minecraft and Lego?
-Are they games and toys, or are they skill building activities?
+Are they games and toys, or are they skill-building activities?

 - Are the following books entertainment or educational?
 To Kill A Mockingbird?
 War and Peace?
 Diary of a Wimpy Kid?
 The Kite Runner?
 Owl magazine?

-- When you take a child past a pond and she tries to lift every leaf and every rock in search for living snails, to discover where a snail chooses to live, is that entertainment or education?
+- When you take a child past a pond and she tries to lift every leaf and every rock in search of living snails, to discover where a snail chooses to live, is that entertainment or education?

 - If he sits in a classroom with a teacher giving a lecture on polynomials, is that learning?

-- If he sits in front of an online learning class discussing the Krebb’s cycle, is that learning?
+- If he sits in front of an online learning class discussing Krebb’s cycle, is that learning?

 - What about watching a YouTube video on how to choose marine animals for his fish tank, is that educational?

 - Is it educational if a child learns how to count coins when she’s trying to sell you a plastic cupcake for .75 cents in her pink plastic kitchen?